 The state program for obtaining public documents is the Government Records Access and Management Act (GRAMA).
 To obtain information that is part of the public record a GRAMA request form needs to be filled out and submitted to the City Recorder for processing.
 Many of the records are online such as minutes and agendas.
 There are records that are copy right protected such as drawings from engineering firms.

-When do I have to process a subdivision?
+When is a subdivision process required?
 What are the requirements and how long will it take?

-Utah State Code defines any division of land is a subdivision.
-The North Ogden City Subdivision Ordinance specifies the process and standards for subdivisions and can be found online at:
+Utah State Code defines any division of land as a subdivision.
+The North Ogden City Subdivision Ordinance specifies the process and standards for subdivisions and can be found online here.

 Many variables affect process times for subdivisions, such as the number of lots, required improvements, and City reviewing agency requirements.

 The Planning Department web page can be found here.